k78ma/quartz/content/3A/MTE 320/DC Generator.md

   - DC generator
   - commutation
 ---
 The emf generated in the loop of a [[AC generator|simple generator]] is inherently alternating, as previously shown.
 In a DC generator, it is required to produce a DC voltage at the output terminals.
-The AC-to-DC conversion is performed via the mechanism of commutation.
+The AC-to-DC conversion is performed via the mechanism of **commutation**.

 Helpful video: [Working Principle of DC Generator](https://www.youtube.com/watch?v=mq2zjmS8UMI)